ruuda/blog/posts/the-numeric-type-alignment-chart.md

 It is perhaps the most practical way forward that preserves the separate integer type, but somehow it feels deeply unsatisfactory to me to violate referential transparency.
-It’s a core principle that it should be possible to _reason_ about RCL, and the expectation that equal values are interchangeable is so fundamental, that it’s hard to foresee the full impact when we break that expectation.
+It should be possible to _reason_ about RCL, and the principle that equal values are interchangeable is so fundamental, that it’s hard to foresee the full impact of breaking that expectation.

-**We could give up on numeric equality.**
+**We could give up on numeric equality.**<br>
 In any sane language, it’s hardly surprising that `1 != "1"`.
 Couldn’t it be acceptable then, that `1 != 1.0`?